zephyrproject-rtos/trusted-firmware-m/docs/building/tfm_build_instruction.rst

 ..
 Note::

- - For building with Armclang compiler version 6.10.0+, please follow the note in :doc:`TF-M getting started </getting_started/tfm_getting_started>`.
+ - For building with Armclang compiler, please follow the note in :doc:`TF-M getting started </getting_started/tfm_getting_started>`.
  - For building with the IAR toolchain, please see the notes in :doc:`IAR software requirements <tfm_build_instruction_iar>`